-11. The landlord testified the tenant took occupancy of the rental premises on 26 August 2024.
+11. The landlord testified the tenant took occupancy of the rental premises in January 2023.
 Along with the application, the landlord supplied a rental ledger (L#2).
-The landlord testified the tenant has carried rental arrears since August 2024 and on 10 October 2024, the tenant was issued a termination notice under Section 19 of the Residential Tenancies Act, 2018, via personal service, with a request for the tenant to vacate by 22 October 2024 (L#3).
-On the date of the hearing (13 November 2024), the tenant remains in the rental premises.
+The tenant was issued a termination notice under Section 19 of the Residential Tenancies Act, 2018, signed on 17 October 2024 and served by posting it in a conspicuous place, with a request for the tenant to vacate by 28 October 2024 (L#3).
+On the date of the hearing (27 November 2024), the tenant remains in the rental premises.